Television

 In 2013, 79% of the world's households owned a television set.
 The replacement of earlier cathode-ray tube (CRT) screen displays with compact, energy-efficient, flat-panel alternative technologies such as LCDs (both fluorescent-backlit and LED), OLED displays, and plasma displays was a hardware revolution that began with computer monitors in the late 1990s.
 Most television sets sold in the 2000s were still CRT, and it was only in early 2010s that flat-screen TVs decisively overtook CRT.
 Major manufacturers announced the discontinuation of CRT, Digital Light Processing (DLP), plasma, and even fluorescent-backlit LCDs by the mid-2010s.
 LEDs are being gradually replaced by OLEDs.
 Also, major manufacturers have started increasingly producing smart TVs in the mid-2010s.
 Smart TVs with integrated Internet and Web 2.0 functions became the dominant form of television by the late 2010s.

 Television signals were initially distributed only as terrestrial television using high-powered radio-frequency television transmitters to broadcast the signal to individual television receivers.
 Alternatively, television signals are distributed by coaxial cable or optical fiber, satellite systems, and, since the 2000s, via the Internet.
 Until the early 2000s, these were transmitted as analog signals, but a transition to digital television was expected to be completed worldwide by the late 2010s.
 A standard television set consists of multiple internal electronic circuits, including a tuner for receiving and decoding broadcast signals.
 A visual display device that lacks a tuner is correctly called a video monitor rather than a television.

-The television broadcasts are mainly a simplex broadcast meaning that the transmitter cannot receive and the receiver cannot transmit.
+The television broadcasts are mainly a simplex broadcast meaning that the transmitter cannot transmit and the receiver cannot receive.